animatlabs/animatlabs.github.io/_drafts/2027-03-22-timeprovider-abstraction.md

 ---
 title: "TimeProvider: How Microsoft Finally Fixed Time-Based Testing"
 excerpt: >-
-  "DateTime.Now in tests is a nightmare.
-TimeProvider is the built-in fix .NET developers waited a decade for."
+  DateTime.Now in tests is a nightmare.
+TimeProvider is the built-in fix .NET developers waited a decade for.
 categories:
   - Technical
   - .NET